Jahia/app-shell/README.md

 DX commons Webpack
 ==================
 This module provide shared components using [dll](https://webpack.js.org/plugins/dll-plugin/) for webpacked js application.
-These components will be use by webpack
+These components will be used by webpack

 ## Set up
 ### Maven